serenity-is/docs/tutorials/movies/01-creating-movie-table.md

 > Please note that the version key in the database contains the seconds part, e.g., `00` at the end.
 We no longer use seconds in the migration key we enter, but it is still part of the actual migration key for compatibility reasons.

-So, even if you change the migration source code, that migration won't run again in this database.
+Even if you change the migration source code, that migration won't run again in this database.
 It's a good practice to avoid modifying migrations after they have been applied.
 If necessary, create a new migration.

 ![Migration VersionInfo Table](img/movie-migration-check.png)